dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

 This will skip the dates Dec.
 31, 1999 and Oct.
 31, 2014.

-If you only want to skip certain times for a single wrapper, you can use a wrapper-specific variable.
+To only skip certain times for a single wrapper, use a wrapper-specific variable.
 Using a wrapper-specific variable will ignore the generic SKIP_TIMES values.

 Example 6::